 If you have missed your tablet by more than 12 hours, dispose of this tablet safely and take the next one at the normal time.
-If you have not had a hysterectomy you may experience breakthrough bleeding or spotting.
+You may experience some breakthrough bleeding or spotting.

 If you take more than you should